D-Sketon/hexo-theme-reimu/README.en.md

 ##### Anchor Icon

-v1.1.0 adds the `icon` configuration to the `anchor_icon` configuration for custom icons.
-When the icon is empty, the default `#` icon is used.
-You can fill in a hexadecimal number to customize the icon, and support fontawesome and icon font.
+v1.0.0 added `anchor_icon` configuration for customizing anchor icons, defaults to using the `#` icon.
+You can fill in a hexadecimal number to customize the icon, supporting both FontAwesome and icon font.

 ```yaml
 anchor_icon: # if the icon is empty, the default # icon is used